 The terms “plus size lingerie” and “full bust lingerie” are used interchangeably, but they mean two very different things.
-A woman who is plus size can wear an A cup, and a petite woman can be full-busted.
+A person who is plus size can wear an A cup, and a petite person can be full-busted.
 I understand why the mix up happens.
 Full bust can be referred to as DD plus lingerie, and some people associate a larger cup size with being fat.
 Also, plus size lingerie can be referred to as full figure lingerie.
-In this blog post, I differentiate the two terms and how it relates to sizing the Eloise, Barrett and Raquel bralettes.
+In this blog post, I differentiate the two terms and how it relates to sizing Madalynne patterns (excluding Madalynne X Simplicity).
 You can purchase/download these sewing patterns here and shop the kits here.

 In the lingerie industry, full bust is a cup size of D or larger.
 Don’t get this confused, or mix up, this term with ‘full cup’, which is type of bra style and is available in any size.
 Kate, pictured on the left in the image above, is full busted.
 On the other hand, plus size means a cup size of D or greater AND a band size of 40 or greater.
 Kari, pictured on the right in the image above, is plus size.
 So, a 34DD is a full bust, whereas a 42D is full bust AND plus size.
 So all full bust really means is that there is at least a 4-5″ difference between the ribcage and the full bust measurement.